 Being more conscious of our OUTPUTS, what I’m giving back to the world, the shade I am throwing even without knowing it, the hurtful moments when I’m jacked up and running, and I’m not listening or paying attention to the feedback look of US, of two human beings having an interaction.

-In every moment, I can choose to be better, to be more conscious, to aim my actions and thoughts towards my bigger goal: connected and loving relationships.
+In every moment, I can choose to be better, to be more conscious, to aim my actions and thoughts toward my bigger goal: connected and loving relationships.

 If I can stay pointed at loving kindness I can make better decisions about what I consume (INPUTS) and what I produce (OUTPUTS).
 That is the ninja trick of life.
 Efficient action towards our ultimate goal.
 This morning, I’m having a moment, I’m aware and present with myself and all my funny foibles.
-And this morning, I want to offer to you, my friendship and support, regardless of where you are in your life, in your healing journey, in your pain-body, in your struggle towards inner-happiness.
+And this morning, I want to offer you, my friendship and support, regardless of where you are in your life, in your healing journey, in your pain body, in your struggle towards inner happiness.
 I don’t have the answer.
 But I do have the road map.
 Stay the course towards your higher goal.
-Make each choice you are conscious of towards your goal.
+Make each choice you are conscious of toward your goal.

 IN THE PRESENT MOMENT: Ask yourself in moments of doubt, “Is this towards my higher purpose, or away from my higher purpose?”
 Then choose accordingly.